 That positive reinforcement is super reinforcing in itself; it only takes 5 minutes to learn something new, and that’s easy to do over and over and over and over again.
 On top of that, Duolingo also keeps a “fluency percentage”.
 It’s not accurate (like at all), but it does make you feel good, which I suppose isn’t the worst thing in the world.

 That does mean, though, that Rosetta Stone is absolutely exhausting.
-You’ll be learning a lot more with less breaks, so you really have to consistently work your brain.
-I don’t know if I need to say this or not, but this means you’re learning a lot more during these 30 minute lessons, as well as making your brain stronger.
+You’ll be learning a lot more with fewer breaks, so you really have to consistently work your brain.
+I don’t know if I need to say this or not, but this means you’re learning a lot more during these 30-minute lessons, as well as making your brain stronger.
 Your brain is a muscle, and what’s a better workout: 5 minutes at the gym or 30?